From awful to awesome (and everything in between)

 - What’s the next step?

 All that on a single page.
-Oh, and that page has to be real simple because of the ever-shortening attention span on the internet.
+Oh, and that page has to be really simple because of the ever-shortening attention span on the internet.

 Before the design